Wish you had a low-cost and easy way to reach book reviewers worldwide? Through Broad Universe you can!

 - Fill out the application form and upload your book’s cover file, along with an UNSECURED PDF and/or UNSECURED EPUB file of the content.
 The preferred format is EPUB because it can be converted to MOBI, as well.
 Supplying an EPUB will assure that almost every reviewer on NetGalley can read your book.

-- Once we receive your application and files, our NetGalley Mavens will get in touch with you to arrange for payment verification and scheduling.
+- Once we verify the application and files, our NetGalley Mavens will get in touch with you to arrange for scheduling and payment.

 Do you accept books only by women authors?